Golden Ratio Calculator

 Remarkably, 1/φ = φ − 1.
 No other number has this property.

 Golden Rectangle A golden rectangle has sides in the ratio 1:φ.
-If you cut a square from it, the remaining piece is also a golden rectangle — infinitely recursive.
+Cut a square off it and the remaining piece is another golden rectangle, and you can go on doing that forever.

 Width W → Height H = W/φ (landscape) Width W → Height H = W × φ (portrait)